Submanifolds with constant principal curvatures in symmetric spaces: Introduction

 \begin{MainTheorem} Let $\g{s} = \g{a} \oplus (\g{n} \ominus V)$ be a subalgebra of $\g{a} \oplus \g{n}$ with $V \subseteq \bigoplus_{\alpha \in \Pi'} \g{g}_{\alpha}$.
 Let $S$ be the connected closed subgroup of $AN$ with Lie algebra $\g{s}$.
 Then the orbit $S \cdot o$ is a CPC submanifold of $M = G/K$ if and only if one of the following statements holds: \begin{itemize} \item[{\rm (I)}] There exists a simple root $\lambda \in \Pi'$ with $V \subset \g{g}_{\lambda}$. \item[{\rm (II)}] There exist two non-orthogonal simple roots $\alpha_0,\alpha_1 \in \Pi'$ with $|\alpha_0| = |\alpha_1|$ and subspaces $V_0 \subseteq \g{g}_{\alpha_0}$ and $V_1 \subseteq \g{g}_{\alpha_1}$ such that $V = V_0 \oplus V_1$ and one of the following conditions holds: \begin{itemize} \item[{\rm (i)}] $V_0 \oplus V_1 = \g{g}_{\alpha_0} \oplus \g{g}_{\alpha_1}$; \item[{\rm (ii)}] $V_0 \oplus V_1$ is a proper subset of $\g{g}_{\alpha_0} \oplus \g{g}_{\alpha_1}$ and \begin{itemize} \item[{\rm (a)}] $V_0$ and $V_1$ are isomorphic to $\mathbb{R}$; or \item[{\rm (b)}] $V_0$ and $V_1$ are isomorphic to $\mathbb{C}$ and there exists $T \in \g{k}_0$ such that $\ad(T)$ defines complex structures on $V_0$ and $V_1$ and vanishes on $[V_0, V_1]$; or \item[{\rm (c)}] $V_0$ and $V_1$ are isomorphic to $\mathbb{H}$ and there exists a subset $\g{l} \subseteq \g{k}_0$ such that $\ad(\g{l})$ defines quaternionic structures on $V_0$ and $V_1$ and vanishes on $[V_0, V_1]$. \end{itemize} \end{itemize} \end{itemize} Moreover, only the submanifolds given by {\rm (I)} and {\rm (II)(i)} can appear as singular orbits of cohomogeneity one actions. \end{MainTheorem}

-Note that this result has three different aspects: a construction part, a classification part and a description part.
-We will first construct the submanifolds introduced in the Main Theorem (in particular we see that all the cases occur) and prove that their principal curvatures are independent of the normal direction.
-We will then prove that there are no other such submanifolds under the hypotheses of the Main Theorem.
-Finally, some of them can be described as singular orbits of cohomogeneity one actions, but one of the main goals of this work is that most of those examples do not come from cohomogeneity one actions.
+Using algebraic theory of semisimple Lie algebras, this result produces many examples of non-totally geodesic homogeneous CPC submanifolds that are not orbits of cohomogeneity one actions.

 The submanifolds in (I) can be thought of as canonical extensions of submanifolds in real hyperbolic spaces.
 According to \cite{Ca38}, all these examples are singular orbits of cohomogeneity one actions.
-Thus, from the above mentioned result by Ge and Tang we obtain directly that their principal curvatures are independent of the normal direction.
-Therefore we will focus here only on the submanifolds presented in (II).
+Thus, from the above mentioned result by Ge and Tang, we obtain directly that their principal curvatures are independent of the normal direction.
+The interesting submanifolds are therefore the ones in (II).
 We will construct these submanifolds explicitly and compute their shape operator.
-For this purpose, we first generalise the concept of strings generated by a single root to strings generated by two roots.
+For this purpose, we first generalise the important concept of strings generated by a single root to a more general concept of strings generated by two roots.
 This more general concept will then induce a natural decomposition of the tangent space of the submanifold into subspaces that are invariant under the shape operator.
 The root space structure will then allow us to calculate explicitly the shape operator when restricted to each of these invariant subspaces.
 This technique is original and we hope that it can be applied also in other situations.
 We will also construct explicitly the complex and quaternionic structures mentioned in the Main Theorem.

+Roughly, our strategy for this paper is divided into three parts: a construction part, a classification part and a description part.
+We will first construct the submanifolds introduced in the Main Theorem and, in particular, we will see that all the cases occur.
+We will also prove that their principal curvatures are independent of the normal direction.
+We will then prove, in the classification part, that there are no other such submanifolds under the given hypotheses.
+Finally, in the description part, we will find out which of these submanifolds do not come from cohomogeneity one actions.